jbcodeforce/autonomous-car-mgr/docs/dev_ops.md

 ### Layers for reuse

-To reuse code in more than one function, consider creating a Layer and deploying it.
+Layers are packages of libraries or other dependencies that can be used by multiple functions.

 A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
 [See lambda layer management in product documentation](https://docs.aws.amazon.com/lambda/latest/dg/chapter-layers.html).

 One of the advantage is to see the function code in the Lambda console.